-- For the purposes of this Act, a notice or other document may be served on, or given to, a local legal practitioner or locally registered foreign lawyer by - - (a) delivering it personally to the practitioner or lawyer; or - (b) sending it by post to the practitioner or lawyer at his or her address for service appearing on the register under section 88 (Register of local practising certificates); or - (c) by faxing it to the practitioner's or lawyer's fax number; or - (d) by emailing it to the practitioner's or lawyer's email address. - (2) For the purposes of this Act, a notice or other document may be served on, or given to, a law practice by - - (a) delivering it personally to a principal of the law practice; or s.
-640 Part 8.1 Notices and Evidentiary Matters (b) sending it by post to the practice at its usual or last known business address; or (c) leaving it at the practice's usual or last known business address with a person on the premises who is apparently 16 or more years of age and apparently employed there; or (d) faxing it to the practice's fax number; or (e) emailing it to the practice's email address.
-(3) on, or any ot ce or other document may also be served given to, an incorporated legal practice in her way that service of documents may be ed on a body corporate.
-640. Serv ervice on the Board or prescribed authority For the purposes of this Act, a notice or other document may be served on, lodged with or given to the Board or a prescribed authority - (a) by delivering it personally to the office of the Board or prescribed authority; or (b) by sending it by post to the office of the Board or prescribed authority.
-641. Serv ice of n otices on other persons
+- (1) For the purposes of this Act, a notice or other document may be served on, or given to, a local legal practitioner or locally registered foreign lawyer by - (a) delivering it personally to the practitioner or lawyer; or - (b) sending it by post to the practitioner or lawyer at his or her address for service appearing on the register under section 88 (Register of local practising certificates); or - (c) by faxing it to the practitioner's or lawyer's fax number; or - (d) by emailing it to the practitioner's or lawyer's email address. - (2) For the purposes of this Act, a notice or other document may be served on, or given to, a law practice by - (a) delivering it personally to a principal of the law practice; or

+- (b) sending it by post to the practice at its usual or last known business address; or - (c) leaving it at the practice's usual or last known business address with a person on the premises who is apparently 16 or more years of age and apparently employed there; or - (d) faxing it to the practice's fax number; or - (e) emailing it to the practice's email address. - (3) A notice or other document may also be served on, or given to, an incorporated legal practice in any other way that service of documents may be effected on a body corporate.

+640. Service on the Board or prescribed authority

+For the purposes of this Act, a notice or other document may be served on, lodged with or given to the Board or a prescribed authority -

+- (a) by delivering it personally to the office of the Board or prescribed authority; or - (b) by sending it by post to the office of the Board or prescribed authority.

+641. Service of notices on other persons